Sima Yuanxian: Life

 Sima Yuanxian was the son of Sima Daozi the Prince of Kuaiji, the younger brother of Emperor Xiaowu and son of Emperor Jianwen, and he was born during the reign of his uncle Emperor Xiaowu.
+(Note: In the Book of Jin, Sima Yuanxian doesn't have his own biography; records regarding him are found mainly in his father's biography, or scattered among the biographies of those who interacted with him.)
 When Emperor Xiaowu was murdered by his concubine Honoured Lady Zhang in 396, he was succeeded by Emperor An, and Sima Daozi, as the emperor's uncle, became regent.
-Sima Daozi's trusted associates Wang Guobao (王國寶) and Wang Xu (王緒), because of their corrupt ways, quickly drew the ires of provincial officials Wang Gong (王恭) and Yin Zhongkan (殷仲堪), and in 397, Wang Gong and Yin started a rebellion, demanding that Wang Guobao and Wang Xu be killed.
+Sima Daozi's trusted associates Wang Guobao and Wang Xu (王緒), because of their corrupt ways, quickly drew the ires of provincial officials Wang Gong and Yin Zhongkan.
+In 397, Wang Gong and Yin started a rebellion, demanding that Wang Guobao and Wang Xu be killed.
 Sima Daozi, apprehensive of Wang Gong and Yin's power, executed Wang Guobao and Wang Xu, and Wang Gong and Yin withdrew.
 It was at this juncture that Sima Yuanxian, Sima Daozi's heir apparent, who was 15 but considered intelligent and capable, warned Sima Daozi that Wang Gong and Yin would one day again rebel.
 Sima Daozi, trusting his son, entrusted Sima Yuanxian with his personal guards.

-In 398, the provincial official Yu Kai (庾楷), unhappy that part of his domain was given to Wang Yu (王愉), an official trusted by Sima Daozi, managed to persuade Wang Gong and Yin that the move was actually against them, and so Wang Gong and Yin started another rebellion.
+In 398, the provincial official Yu Kai (庾楷), (Note: grandson of Yu Liang and brother of Pei Songzhi's mother) unhappy that part of his domain was given to Wang Yu (王愉), an official trusted by Sima Daozi, managed to persuade Wang Gong and Yin that the move was actually against them, and so Wang Gong and Yin started another rebellion.
 Sima Daozi, in fear, panicked and spent his days drinking, entrusting all important matters to Sima Yuanxian, who at the time appeared intelligent and resolute, reminding his followers of Emperor Ming.
 Soon, Sima Daozi persuaded Wang Gong's general Liu Laozhi (劉牢之) to betray him, and Wang Gong was captured and killed.
 Sima Daozi, under the suggestion of Huan Xiu (桓脩), then managed to cause dissension between Yin and his generals Huan Xuan and Yang Quanqi (楊佺期) by offering Huan and Yang key posts; although Huan and Yang nominally remained Yin's allies, Yin was forced to withdraw his troops, and from that point on no longer posed a major threat, as his domain had now been divided into three, with Huan and Yang each given a third.
 Sima Daozi, believing that his son had made the right predictions, trusted him even greater after this point.
-In late 398, the magician Sun Tai (孫泰), a friend of Sima Yuanxian's, who had gathered great following due to his magic, was exposed as planning a plot to take over the central government, and Sima Daozi ordered Sima Yuanxian to trap Sun Tai and execute him.
+In late 398, (Note: The Chinese year 398 ends on 21 Feb 399 in the Julian calendar.) the magician Sun Tai (孫泰), a friend of Sima Yuanxian's, who had gathered a great following due to his magic, was exposed as planning a plot to take over the central government, and Sima Daozi ordered Sima Yuanxian to trap Sun Tai and execute him.
 Sun Tai's nephew Sun En fled to Zhoushan Island and planned revenge.